 “The synergy in the classroom is absolutely amazing!”
 Flaherty said.
 “It fuels your spirit and makes you think in a different perspective, challenging your belief system and assists you to reach to new levels of thinking.”

-Flaherty is on track to graduate with an associate degree in nursing in the spring of 2015.
+Flaherty graduated with an associate degree in nursing in the spring of 2015.
 Her plans include working as a nurse for a year to gain some experience before returning to school at Cal State San Marcos to earn a master’s degree.

 “I plan on entering a specialized field as a nurse practitioner, in a doctor’s office setting, where I will have direct one-on-one interactions with patients and hopefully make a positive difference to those I come in contact with.”